-haza and Nati and the SNRA is a process implemented by the Federal Government to identify the threats and ards that pose the greatest risk to the Nation 9 and provide necessary context for those threats hazards to support national preparedness planning.
-The SNRA informs and supports the ional Preparedness Goal, the National Preparedness System, which is based on " Identifying Assessing Risk ", the National Preparedness Report (NPR) 11 , and other efforts throughout whole community to enhance security and resiliency.
-Whole community partners use risk essments to inform efforts to build and sustain capabilities, including planning, training, and recises. (b)(5)

-The 2015 SNRA process reviewed the national risk environment and included the following:
+The SNRA is a process implemented by the Federal Government to identify the threats and hazards that pose the greatest risk to the Nation 9 and provide necessary context for those threats and hazards to support national preparedness planning.
+The SNRA informs and supports the National Preparedness Goal, the National Preparedness System, which is based on " Identifying and Assessing Risk ", the National Preparedness Report (NPR) 11 , and other efforts throughout the whole community to enhance security and resiliency.
+Whole community partners use risk assessments to inform efforts to build and sustain capabilities, including planning, training, and exercises. (b)(5) The 2015 SNRA process reviewed the national risk environment and included the following: (b)(5) The SNRA findings include: (b)(5)

-(b)(5)

-The SNRA findings include:

-(LVE)

-(b)(5)